 JOIN US AND BECOME A COVENANT PARTNER TODAY!

 Why should I sow MONTHLY instead of a one-time donation?

 Through your loving Covenant Partnership, you will consistently work toward mending relationships and bringing hope to hurting people.

-Our Covenant Partners are more than just friends, we share in the same vision, the same calling to faithfully support and stand by God’s first love through prayer and meeting people where they are through humanitarian aid, and have the same desire to be a part of fulfilling biblical prophecy.
+Our Covenant Partners are more than just friends; we share in the same vision, the same calling to faithfully support and stand by God’s first love through prayer and meeting people where they are through humanitarian aid, and we have the same desire to be a part of fulfilling biblical prophecy.
 What a way to demonstrate the love of Christ!